Kushagra1312/Image-Captioning-Bot/README.md

 2. Language model: for generating captions corresponding to the image.

-3. Final model: concatenates the  results of both this model and uses LSTM layer.
+3. Final model: concatenates the  results of both this model and uses LSTM layer with pretrained glove.6B.50d embedding.